This article describes poisoning caused by eating parts of the Caladium plant and other plants in the Araceae family.

-The health care provider will measure and monitor the patient's vital signs, including temperature, pulse, breathing rate, and blood pressure.
-Symptoms will be treated as appropriate.
+The health care provider will measure and monitor the person's vital signs, including temperature, pulse, breathing rate, and blood pressure.
+Symptoms will be treated.
+The person may receive:

-For those who do not have severe oral contact with the plant, symptoms usually resolve within a few days.
-For those who do have severe contact with the plant, a longer recovery time may be necessary.
+People who do not have a lot of mouth contact with the plant are usually fine within a few days.
+People who have more mouth contact with the plant may take longer to recover.

 Alocasia plant poisoning; Angel wings plant poisoning; Colocasia plant poisoning; Heart of Jesus plant poisoning; Texas Wonder plant poisoning

 Hostetler MA, Schneider SM.
 Poisonous plants.
-In: Tintinalli JE, Kelen GD, Stapczynski JS, Ma OJ, Cline DM, eds.
+In: Tintinalli JE, Kelen GD, Stapczynski JS, et al, eds.
 Emergency Medicine: A Comprehensive Study Guide.
 6th ed.
 New York, NY: McGraw-Hill; 2004:chap 205.

 Shofner JD, Kimball AB.
-Plant-Induced Dermatitis.
+Plant-induced dermatitis.
 In: Auerbach PS, ed.
 Wilderness Medicine.
 6th ed.
-Philadelphia, Pa: Mosby Elsevier; 2011:chap 63.
+Philadelphia, PA: Elsevier Mosby; 2011:chap 63.

-Updated by: Jacob L. Heller, MD, MHA, Emergency Medicine, Virginia Mason Medical Center, Seattle, Washington.
+Updated by: Jacob L. Heller, MD, MHA, Emergency Medicine, Virginia Mason Medical Center, Seattle, WA.
 Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
 Editorial team.